MPS stands for Member of Preferred Sex. That is the complete definition of MPS in the context of the Rice Purity Test.

 Step 2 — If You Are LGBTQ+

 The test works identically for all sexual orientations.
 MPS simply means whoever you are attracted to.
-A gay man answering ‘held hands romantically with a MPS’ should think of a man he has held hands with romantically.
-A bisexual woman should think of anyone she has held hands with romantically.
+A gay man answering 'held hands romantically with a MPS' should think of a man he has held hands with romantically.
 The term was designed specifically so that no user needs to mentally translate questions based on their orientation.

 Step 3 — If You Are Unsure Whether Something Counts

-A general principle applies across all test questions: if you are genuinely unsure whether an experience qualifies, it probably means the experience either did not happen in the way the question describes, or you are overthinking the interpretation.
-The test is not a legal document.
+A general principle applies: if you are genuinely unsure whether an experience qualifies, it probably means the experience either did not happen in the way the question describes, or you are overthinking the interpretation.
 Answer based on your honest first instinct.
-The test’s own disclaimer notes it is for entertainment and self-reflection, not clinical measurement.

 Step 4 — What If You Have Never Had a MPS?

 If you have not had any romantic or physical experiences with anyone you are attracted to, the answer to all MPS questions is no. Check nothing.
-Your score in those categories will reflect that, and there is no further interpretation needed.
+Your score in those categories will reflect that.

 Why Does the Test Use MPS Instead of 'Partner' or 'Person'?

 The original 1924 Rice Purity Test was written only for female students at Rice University.
 Its questions used gendered language — referring to male partners explicitly.
-When the test was revised and expanded to include male students in 1974 and later rewritten for a broader online audience, the challenge was how to make the questions apply to everyone without rewriting every question from scratch.
+When the test was revised for a broader online audience, the challenge was how to make the questions apply to everyone without rewriting every question from scratch.

 Complete Rice Purity Test Glossary — Every Confusing Term Explained